-11. Meetings and Group Briefings with Investors and Analysts
+12. Meetings and Group Briefings with Investors and Analysts

-- 11.1 The Managing Director is primarily responsible for the Company's relationship with major shareholders, institutional investors and analysts and shall be the primary contacts for those parties. - 11.2 Any written materials containing new price-sensitive information to be used in briefing media, institutional investors and analysts are to be lodged with ASX prior to the briefing commencing.
+12.1.
+The Managing Director is primarily responsible for the Company's relationship with major shareholders, institutional investors and analysts and shall be the primary contact for those parties.

+- 12.2.
+Any written materials containing new price-sensitive information to be used in briefing media, institutional investors and analysts are to be lodged with ASX prior to the briefing commencing.
 Upon confirmation of receipt by ASX, the briefing material is to be posted to the Company's website.
-Briefing materials may also include information that may not strictly be required under continuous disclosure requirements. - 11.3 The Company will not disclose price sensitive information in any meeting with an investor or stockbroking analyst before formally disclosing it to the market.
-The Company considers that one-on-one discussions and meetings with investors and stockbroking analysts are an important part of pro-active investor relations.
+Briefing materials may also include information that may not strictly be required under continuous disclosure requirements. - 12.3.
+The Company will not disclose price-sensitive information in any meeting with an investor or stockbroking analyst before formally disclosing it to the market.
+The Company considers one-on-one discussions and meetings with investors and stockbroking analysts to be an important part of proactive investor relations.
 However, the Company will only discuss previously disclosed information in such meetings.

-12. Periods Prior to Release of Financial Results
+13. Periods Prior to Release of Financial Results

+13.1.
 During the time between the end of the financial year or half year and the actual results release, the Company will not discuss financial performance, broker estimates and forecasts and, particularly, any pre-result analysis with stockbroking analysts, investors or the media, unless the information to be discussed has already been disclosed to the ASX.

-13. Web-based Communication
+14. Web-based Communication

-- 13.1 The Company's website features discrete sections for shareholders and investors to ensure that such information can be accessed by interested parties.
-Such information willinclude: - (a) annual reports and results announcements; - (b) all other company announcements made to the ASX; - speeches and support material given at investor conferences or presentations; - (d) company profile and company contact details; and - (e) all written information provided to investors or stockbroking analysts. - 13.2 Announcements lodged with the ASX will be placed on the Company's website as soon as practicable after ASX confirms receipt of that information. - 13.3 Shareholders may be offered the option of receiving information via e-mail instead of post.
+- 14.1.
+The Company's website features discrete sections for shareholders and investors to ensure that such information can be accessed by interested parties.
+Such information will include: - (a) annual reports and results announcements; - (b) all other Company announcements made to the ASX; - (c) speeches and support material given at investor conferences or presentations; - (d) Company profile and Company contact details; and - (e) all written information provided to investors or stockbroking analysts. - 14.2.
+Announcements lodged with the ASX will be placed on the Company's website as soon as practicable after ASX confirms receipt of that information. - 14.3.
+Shareholders may be offered the option of receiving information via e-mail instead of post.

-14. Analysts Reports and Forecasts
+15. Analysts Reports and Forecasts

-- 14.1 Stockbroking analysts frequently prepare reports on listed companies that typically detail their opinion on strategies, performance and financial forecasts.
-To avoid inadvertent disclosure of information that may affect the Company's value or share price, the Company's comments on analyst reports will be restricted to: - (a) information the Company has issued publicly; and - (b) other information that is in the public domain.

-14.2 Given the level of price sensitivity to earnings projections, the Company will only make comment to correct factual errors in relation to information publicly issued by other parties and Company statements.
+- 15.1.
+Stockbroking analysts frequently prepare reports on listed companies that typically detail their opinion on strategies, performance and financial forecasts.
+To avoid inadvertent disclosure of information that may affect the Company's value or share price, the Company's comments on analyst reports will be restricted to: - (a) information the Company has issued publicly; and - (b) other information that is in the public domain. - 15.2.
+Given the level of price sensitivity to earnings projections, the Company will only make comment to correct factual errors in relation to information publicly issued by other parties and Company statements.

-15. Contraventions and penalties
+16. Contraventions and penalties

-- 15.1 The Company contravenes its continuous disclosure obligations if it fails to notify ASX of information required by Listing Rule 3.1. - 15.2 Either ASX or ASIC, as co-regulators, may take action upon a suspected contravention: a) ASX Listing Rules b) Corporations Act
+- 16.1.
+The Company contravenes its continuous disclosure obligations if it fails to notify ASX of information required by Listing Rule 3.1. - 16.2.
+Either ASX or ASIC, as co-regulators, may take action upon a suspected contravention: - a) ASX Listing Rules b) Corporations Act